John Wolfe Ambrose: Death

-Ambrose died on May 15, 1899 from typhoid.
+Ambrose died on May 15, 1899, from typhoid.
+His death certificate indicated his death was due to "Malarial fever caused by exposure to the gases emanating from sewage pumped into the street near his office at Pier No. 2, East River."
 He never lived to see the completion of the new channel, which occurred in 1907.
 (The Lusitania was the first ship to enter the channel in September 1907.)
 However, in recognition of his efforts, the New York State Legislature in 1900 officially expressed gratitude for Ambrose and named the channel and its lightship after him.
 Today, the Ambrose Channel still serves as the main entrance into New York Harbor for ocean vessels, and the Lightship Ambrose, a registered National Historic Landmark, is open to the public at Lower Manhattan's South Street Seaport Museum.

 On June 3, 1936, a memorial bust monument of Ambrose was erected in his honor and originally unveiled at Battery Park by his daughter, Katharine Wolfe Ambrose Shrady, and Mayor Fiorello La Guardia.
 Mayor La Guardia referred to Ambrose "as the pioneer of an idea.
 Mr. Ambrose was a man ahead of his time.
 He had vision and persistence to...continually press...his idea" (New York Times, June 4, 1936).
 Sadly, in November 1990, the bust was stolen and never recovered.
 However, in late 2017, the City Parks Department finally recreated a new bust and restored the monument, perhaps even surpassing its original beauty.

-On May 15, 2018—on the anniversary of Ambrose's death—the City held an official statue unveiling and rededication ceremony, which was attended by about 100 people, half of whom were descendants of Ambrose, traveling from eleven different states and Ireland.
-The newly-restored monument has been relocated from its original location of behind the old Aquarium to the edge of State Street, between Pearl and Water Streets, at The Battery.
+On May 15, 2018, on the anniversary of Ambrose's death, the City held an official statue unveiling and rededication ceremony, which was attended by about 100 people, half of whom were descendants of Ambrose, traveling from eleven different states and Ireland.
+The newly restored monument has been relocated from its original location of behind the old Aquarium to the edge of State Street, between Pearl and Water Streets, at The Battery.